Malta 2009

 the Pleistocene.

-Many stamps of the set, including the dwarf elephant, were reprinted in the coming years.
+Many stamps from the set, including the dwarf elephant, were reprinted in the coming years.

 Reprinted stamps have some design differences, for example the logo of Malta Post at top-left part of a